RELAX YOUR MIND AND BODY SO YOU SLEEP SOUNDLY AND DEEPLY

 Her course Psychology and the Good Life became the most popular course in Yale’s history, with approximately one-fourth of Yale’s undergraduates enrolled

 If you have trouble sleeping, please read this article...

 What’s keeping you up at night?

 A good night’s rest is important for almost every goal one could wish to achieve.
 Do you want to make a good impression at that job interview?
-Do you need to stay alert and make the best of your work day?
+However, do you need to stay alert and make the best of your workday?
 What about getting the most out of your health and exercise?
 Do you just want to feel better?